tomwhartung/jmws_accoutrements/doc/devops/cms_github_strategy.md

 It's not complicated, and I have provided tools to help manage it, so if you are interested in using one of our extensions, consider taking a few minutes to grok it.

 ### Terminology
+*CMS Core Code* refers to the open source code that comprises a Content Management System, such as Joomla, WordPress, or Drupal.
 *CMS Extensions* refers to all packages that one can install in to a Content Management System (CMS).
-Extensions include Joomla templates, modules, components, and plugins, and all WordPress themes and plugins.
+Extensions include Joomla templates, modules, components, and plugins, and all WordPress themes and plugins, and all Drupal modules and themes.

 ### Goals
 The goals of this strategy are: